Truewind

 Truewind is in the same cohort as Puzzle and Finaloop — AI-native bookkeeping targeting startups, with an additional emphasis on audit-readiness and scalable reporting.
 The product is narrower in scope than Puzzle and less aggressive on managed services than Pilot.
 Traction has been slower but the product has a real following among venture-backed companies that expect to eventually face due diligence.

+The January 2025 $13M Series A led by Thomson Reuters Ventures (with Rho and Pathlight) is the signal that matters for next-quarter reassessment: Thomson Reuters does not back startups for category-agnostic reasons, and the prior Y Combinator seed + this Series A together take total raised to roughly $17.5M.
 Truewind's pitch ("the audit-ready AI bookkeeper") makes sense for companies that foresee an M&A or IPO event — the records generated are closer to GAAP-clean out of the box than several competitors.